infrabricks/infrabricks-line/webserver/tomcat/tomcat8/README.md

 docker-compose up -d
 ```

-* Overwriting configs currently not supported.
+* Overwriting configs is supported.
   * Container volumes can't overlay
-  * FIX: copy it inside tomcat.sh
 * Don't use same tomcat volume data container at multiple tomcat containers.
+* use Docker binary to detect the container name (auto setting JVM_ROUTE with consul)

 ### Install tcnative at debian

 see Dockerfile.tcnative

-**Warning**: This is only a 1.3.32 very old version
+**Warning**: This is only a 1.3.32 old version

 ```
 FROM infrabricks/tomcat:8